stirera/d-chimer_v1/README_3.md

       update_blastdb.pl nr

 ##### /!\ Biopython based blast+ is used for ease of installation but cannot handle the ncbi V5 databases.
- The biopython blast calls fail with blast v5 databases but work fine with V4 ones.
+The biopython blast calls fail with blast v5 databases but works fine with V4 ones.
 When using biopython embedded BLAST+ programs, please use the option "-L False".
-If using v5 databases, then one have to install local BLAST+ programs, configure accordingly the `yaml` file (by providing absolute pathq to the local installation of BLAST+ binaries repository and databases) and use the "-L True" option when running d-chimer.
+To use v5 databases, then one have to install local BLAST+ programs and databases, configure accordingly the `yaml` file (by providing absolute pathq to the local installation of BLAST+ binaries repository and databases) and use the "-L True" option when running d-chimer.